Local Business Partnership Initiative

 The Local Business Partnership Initiative (LBPI) enables business owners and operators to collaborate with Brisbane City Council to identify opportunities that will improve investment and create sustainable local economies.
 Council will collaborate with local businesses through a process of online surveys and ongoing consultation sessions.

 The initiative aligns with outcomes identified in the Brisbane 2022 New World City Action Plan.
 This action plan sets out key economic priorities to support long-term economic growth, including developing and enhancing Brisbane’s unique business precincts.

-You can also register your interest to be notified about future Nundah LBPI related activities.
+You can register to be notified about future Nundah LBPI related activities.

 Wynnum is the third location to participate in the LBPI program.
 Council worked with the Wynnum town centre business community to develop the Destination Action Plan.
 The plan identifies key actions that the business community can take to enhance the local economy and business conditions in the area.

-- Wynnum Local Business Destination Action Plan (PDF - 453kb)
+- Wynnum Local Business Destination Plan (PDF - 453kb)